scott-griffiths/bitformat/README.md

 ----
 ## TLDR;

-A few code snippets to whet the appetite.
+Here are a few code snippets to whet the appetite.
 If anything here looks useful to you then bitformat might be what you need.

 Creating and manipulating bits:
 ```python